 BASIS OF PAYMENT

 632.10 Payment for lighting as shown on the Night Work Lighting Plan will include all labor, materials, and equipment necessary to complete and maintain the work.
+Payment for lighting will include portable 360° visability lighting worn on hard hats.

 Progress payments will be made based on the lump sum price bid as follows: 20 percent when the Lighting for Night Work Plan has been submitted, accepted, and satisfactory lighting of nighttime operations has begun; the remaining 80 percent will be paid in equal monthly progress payments for the remaining time lighting is required for the night work operations.